wevm/abitype/.changeset/neat-geckos-grab.md

 "abitype": patch
 ---

-Changed type parameters to camelCase.
+Changed type parameters and register properties to camelCase.